composer/composer/doc/01-basic-usage.md

 If no `composer.json` lock file exists, it will read the dependencies and versions from `composer.json` and  create the lock file.

-This means that if any of the dependencies gets a new version, you won't be updated automatically.
+This means that if any of the dependencies get a new version, you won't get the updates. automatically.
 To update to the new version, use `update` command.
 This will fetch the latest matching versions (according to your `composer.json` file) and also update the lock file with the new version.